Missouri governor in sex scandal resigns

 Missouri Governor Eric Greitens resigns amid sex scandal

-Missouri Governor Eric Greitens, who is facing impeachment over an extramarital affair and a campaign finance inquiry, has announced he will quit on Friday.
+Facing impeachment over an extramarital affair and campaign finance inquiry, Missouri Governor Eric Greitens has announced he will quit on Friday.

-The married governor was considered a rising Republican star until allegations emerged he had photographed a naked woman without her consent.
+The first-term governor was considered a rising Republican star until allegations emerged he had photographed a naked woman without her consent.

-The former Navy Seal previously dismissed the allegations as a "political witch hunt".
+The ex-Navy Seal called the allegations a "political witch hunt".

-The Republican is only 17 months into his first term as governor.
+The Rhodes scholar and father-of-two presented himself as a family man during his 2016 campaign.

+The Missouri General Assembly, which is controlled by the governor's own party, has been considering whether he should be impeached.

 What did Greitens say?

-"I have not broken any laws," the 44-year-old said at Tuesday's news conference.
+"The last few months have been incredibly difficult, for me, for my family, for my team, for my friends and for many, many people that I love," the 44-year-old said at Tuesday's news conference.

-"The last few months have been incredibly difficult," he said.
-"This ordeal has been designed to cause an incredible amount of strain on my family."
+He added: "This ordeal has been designed to cause an incredible amount of strain on my family."

 He concluded: "For the moment let us walk off the battlefield with our heads held high.